Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

 Of course, this would be the S3 of refining generic functions and since we are working with an S4 class now it is better to use `setMethod`.

 Similar to `foo`, calling `bar` invokes `bar.X`.
-In this case resulting in an error because, even though S4 knows about the `X` class it doesn't know about the constructor function or the representation of `X` objects it create.
+In this case resulting in an error because, even though S4 knows about the `X` class, it doesn't know about the constructor function or the representation of `X` objects it create.

 ```{r}
 bar(y)